-When a student is assigned an after-school detention by a teacher to discuss behavior, the student is issued a "detention notice."
-This notice is to be signed by a parent and returned to the assigning teacher.
-This notice informs parents of the incident and of the date and time of the detention so that transportation arrangements can be made.
+When a student is assigned an after-school detention by a teacher to discuss behavior.
+Parents will be notified by phone or email of the student's date and time of the detention so that transportation arrangements can be made.